verweyruan/verweyruan/README.md

 I'm on a **self-directed full stack learning journey** — no bootcamp, no degree in CS, just pure consistency and a clear goal.

-Currently building projects from tutorials, but I never just copy and paste.
-I always:
-- Add my own features and improvements
-- Swap out tools to deepen my understanding
-- Fix what's broken and make it mine
-- Learn the **why** behind the code, not just the how
+Currently building AgriCore (private - repo)
+- Total farming operating system
+- Help farmers make data-driven decisions
+- Track all their livestock, crops, employees, finances, all in one place.

 **CS50 grad** | **2nd Year LLB Law Student** | **Aspiring Software Engineer** + **Future Founder** 🚀